-- 3.2.
 Penistone Grammar School, as the corporate body, is the data controller.
+The governing board of Penistone Grammar School therefore has overall responsibility for ensuring that records are maintained, including security and access arrangements in accordance with regulations.

+The SBM deals with the day-to-day matters relating to data protection and thus, for the benefit of this policy will act as the data controller.

+The role of the data controller includes:

+- Processing surveillance and CCTV footage legally and fairly. - Collecting surveillance and CCTV footage for legitimate reasons and ensuring that it is used accordingly. - Collecting surveillance and CCTV footage that is relevant, adequate and not excessive in relation to the reason for its collection. - Ensuring that any surveillance and CCTV footage identifying an individual is not kept for longer than is necessary.

+- Protecting footage containing personal data against accidental, unlawful destruction, alteration and disclosure especially when processing over networks. - Ensuring that the processing of any biometric data, including any processing carried out by a third party on their behalf complies with the Data Protection Act 2018, UK GDPR and Protection of Freedoms Act 2012. - Identifying the additional risks associated with using automated biometric technology by conducting a DPIA ensuring decisions are documented. - Ensuring that the processing of biometric data is done so in line with the school's Protection of Biometric Data Policy.

-The governing board of Penistone Grammar School therefore has overall responsibility for ensuring that records are maintained, including security and access arrangements in accordance with regulations. - 3.3.
-The SBM deals with the day-to-day matters relating to data protection and thus, for the benefit of this policy will act as the data controller. - 3.4.
-The role of the data controller includes: - Processing surveillance and CCTV footage legally and fairly. - Collecting surveillance and CCTV footage for legitimate reasons and ensuring that it is used accordingly. - Collecting surveillance and CCTV footage that is relevant, adequate and not excessive in relation to the reason for its collection. - Ensuring that any surveillance and CCTV footage identifying an individual is not kept for longer than is necessary. - Protecting footage containing personal data against accidental, unlawful destruction, alteration and disclosure especially when processing over networks. - 3.5.
-The role of the Principal includes: - Meeting with the DPO to decide where CCTV is needed to justify its means. - Conferring with the DPO with regard to the lawful processing of the surveillance and CCTV footage. - Reviewing the Surveillance and CCTV Policy to ensure it is compliant with current legislation. - Monitoring legislation to ensure the school is using surveillance fairly and lawfully. - Communicating any changes to legislation with all members of staff.
+The role of the Principal includes:

+- Meeting with the DPO to decide where CCTV is needed to justify its means. - Conferring with the DPO with regard to the lawful processing of the surveillance and CCTV footage. - Reviewing the Surveillance and CCTV Policy to ensure it is compliant with current legislation. - Monitoring legislation to ensure the school is using surveillance fairly and lawfully. - Communicating any changes to legislation with all members of staff.

-4. Purpose and justification
+5. Purpose and Justification

-- 4.1.
-The school will only use surveillance cameras for the safety and security of the school and its staff, pupils and visitors. - 4.2.
-Surveillance will be used as a deterrent for violent behaviour and damage to the school. - 4.3.
-The school will only conduct surveillance as a deterrent and under no circumstances will the surveillance and the CCTV cameras be present in school classrooms or any changing facility. - 4.4.
-If the surveillance and CCTV systems fulfil their purpose and are no longer required the school will deactivate them.
+The school will only use surveillance cameras for the safety and security of the school and its staff, pupils and visitors.

+Surveillance will be used as a deterrent for violent behaviour and damage to the school.

+The school will only conduct surveillance as a deterrent and under no circumstances will the surveillance and the CCTV cameras be present in school classrooms or any changing facility.

-5. The data protection principles
+If the surveillance and CCTV systems fulfil their purpose and are no longer required, the school will deactivate them.

+6. Data Protection Principles